msambridge/waveform-ot/README.md

 This package provides a pure-Python implementation of algorithms described in [Sambridge, Jackson & Valentine, Geophysical Journal International, 2022](https://academic.oup.com/gji/advance-article-abstract/doi/10.1093/gji/ggac151/6572363).

-The purpose is to demonstrate the theory described in the above paper while also providing examples of access to the underliying Optimal Transport library `OTlib.py` and time series Fingerprint library `FingerprintLib.py`.
+The purpose is to demonstrate the theory described in the above paper while also providing examples of access to the underlying Optimal Transport library `OTlib.py` and time series Fingerprint library `FingerprintLib.py`.

 ## Contents
 - [Introduction](#introduction)